addsarah/banksampah/README.md

 > If you find any bug or have any suggestion please create an Issue.

 ## about
-Website tentang pengelolaan sampah daur ulang secara digital atau disebut bank sampah
+Website tentang pengelolaan sampah daur ulang secara digital atau disebut bank sampah untuk kepentingan tugas

 ## feature
 - Products Management & Barcode